CBD & Pets: What You Should Know First

 The most common reasons people report for giving their dog or cat CBD include:

 Of course, every pet and their circumstances are different, meaning that they will have a unique reaction to being given CBD.

 CBD hasn’t been shown to have any adverse reactions in animals beyond mild sedation, but you should always consult your veterinarian first to diagnose and treat any medical conditions before giving CBD to your pet.

 While we have plenty of scientific research available on CBD in mice and rats that show promising results, we don’t have many clinical studies on other animals.

 However, researchers have recently conducted a couple of clinical experiments on CBD and dogs.
-One study published in the journal, Frontiers in Veterinary Science, experimented treating dogs diagnosed with Osteoarthritis.
-The results showed that, “2 mg/kg of CBD twice daily helps decrease pain, increase comfort and activity in dogs with Osteoarthritis.”
+One study published in the journal, Frontiers in Veterinary Science, experimented with treating dogs diagnosed with Osteoarthritis.
+The results showed that “2 mg/kg of CBD twice daily helps decrease pain, increase comfort and activity in dogs with Osteoarthritis.”

 Another recent experiment on dogs diagnosed with epilepsy was conducted at Colorado State University and found that 89% of epileptic dogs had fewer seizures when taking CBD oil.